stake-house/stakehouse/README.md

 StakeHouse is an extension of the EthStaker community focused on building tools that lower the technical bar to staking and promote the health of the beacon chain.

+We are growing and welcome contributors of all types to jump in and help with design, development, testing, idea generation, documentation, resource creation, etc!

 We live on the EthStaker [discord](https://invite.gg/ethstaker) in the #stakehouse channel.
+Come say hi!

 ## Our Tools (under development)

  - [Wagyu](https://github.com/stake-house/wagyu) - a one-click Eth2 staking installer
- - [Wizard](https://github.com/remyroy/eth2-validator-wizard) - a cli Eth2 staking installation wizard
+ - [Wizard](https://github.com/remyroy/eth2-validator-wizard) - a cli-based Eth2 staking installation wizard
  - [Port checker](https://github.com/ethstaker-core/eth2-client-port-checker) - a tool to identify whether you have the correct ports open